-All fireboxes contain a furnace refractory floor, sides and back.
-These refractories are reinforced with steel, but can be broken by improper use.
+All fireboxes are shipped with a set of refractory brick panels (one floor, two sides, and one back).
+The refractories are reinforced with steel but can be broken by improper use.
 Dropping logs on the bottom refractory and building fires directly against the refractories can cause premature burnout of these components.
-It may easily be repaired or replaced at costs far below repair and maintenance for masonry fireplaces.
+Refractory panels may easily be repaired or replaced at costs far below repair and maintenance for masonry fireplaces.